Venkateeshh/DarkSurfer-Extension/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-**Note:** This documentation provides a general structure.
-You may want to add more details, such as system requirements, troubleshooting tips, or specific instructions for developers.